 INTRODUCTION

 Hyperparathyroidism (HPT) is a condition in which one or more parathyroid glands produce increased levels of parathyroid hormone (PTH), causing disturbances in calcium homeostasis.
 HPT can be characterized as primary, secondary, or tertiary.
-Primary hyperparathyroidism (PHPT) is caused by one or more overactive parathyroid glands due to parathyroid adenoma or hyperplasia, and less commonly, parathyroid carcinoma.
+Primary HPT (PHPT) is caused by one or more overactive parathyroid glands due to parathyroid adenoma or hyperplasia, and less commonly, parathyroid carcinoma.
 Secondary HPT occurs as a response of a parathyroid gland to the reduced calcium level, for example in patients with renal insufficiency or vitamin D deficiency.
 Eventually, this can lead to autonomous hyperfunction of parathyroid glands, independent of the underlying disease, causing tertiary HPT[1].

 The signs and symptoms commonly associated with PHPT are a result of both elevated PTH levels and hypercalcemia.
 The most frequent clinical manifestation of PHPT is asymptomatic hypercalcemia, which is typically detected through routine biochemical screening.
 In most cases, asymptomatic patients have a serum calcium concentration slightly above the upper limit of the normal range, typically less than 0.25 mmol/L (1.0 mg/dL).
 However, atypical presentations are also possible, encompassing a range of disruptions in calcium homeostasis that arise from the combined effects of increased PTH secretion and hypercalcemia[1].